 He and his wife Anna have three children – Georgina, Thomas and Jessica.
 Georgina is in Year 10 at MAGS.

 Jo Williams has worked in education for more than 20 years and has been at MAGS since 2002.
 She is a teacher of English.

 Ms Williams’ other roles at MAGS have included Deputy Principal, Assistant Head of English and Dean; at a previous school she was a Dean, Teacher in Charge of the Library and the staff representative on the Board of Trustees.

 She has three children – Amber, Gareth and Jarrod, who all attended MAGS.

 “What I love most about MAGS is observing and being able to share in the experience of student success – in all its various forms,” says Ms Williams.
 “We have a great team of staff and students who work in sync towards a common goal, contributing to what we call MAGs Pride – this is what makes us special.”

 Shameen Hayat is a Deputy Principal responsible for Staff Professional Learning and Development and Staff Appraisal.
-She also oversees Year 13 students and the Social Science and Technology Departments.
-Ms Hayat has worked in education for 20 years and has been at MAGS since 2013.
+She oversees the Social Science and Maori faculties and she has overall leadership of the Senior School, focusing on the Academic Tracking of Students.

 Sarah Hayes is the Deputy Principal responsible for Human Resources and Junior Girls.
 Sarah started MAGS in 2011 as the Head of the Commerce Faculty, was appointed Human Resources Manager in 2016 and a Deputy Principal in 2017.
 She teaches Accounting and has been involved in the introduction of the subject of Agribusiness both at MAGS and nationally.
 She has also had experience as a Dean and Academic Dean at another Auckland secondary school.